And greetings and welcome back, Rush Limbaugh, the Excellence in Broadcasting Network, and the Limbaugh Institute.

 Apparently, not even a discussion over who's going to pick up the hotel bill.

-Speaking of one night stands, how many dates was it before Clinton remembered Monica Lewinsky's name?
+Speaking of one-night stands, how many dates was it before Clinton remembered Monica Lewinsky's name?

-Got together for one night of civility and that was it.
+Got together for one night of civility, and that was it.

-And we haven't heard any reports of date rape, by the way, during the one night stand, so apparently everything was fine.
+And we haven't heard any reports of date rape, by the way, during the one-night stand.

 Last night, Sheila Jackson Lee was on Follow the Money, that's Eric Bowling's show on the Fox Business Network.